ErikBaer/udagram-baer/README.md

     ```
 * You can visit `http://localhost:8100` in your web browser to verify that the application is running.
 You should see a web interface.

+###CI/CD
+Continuous Integration & Deployment is realized via Docker/Dockerhub and Travis.CI.

+You can find instructions on how to set up Docker on https://docs.docker.com/get-docker/.
+You will also have to create an account on dockerhub.com.

+After creating an Account on travis-ci.org and syncing it to your Github-Repo, Travis will look for the travis.yml file placed in the root directory and execute the stated instructions.
+These
+Instructions include building the Docker-Images and pushing them to www.dockerhub.com, so please set up your Docker-Credentials as Environment Variables for the specific repo on travis-ci.org and tag the Docker-Images accordingly.

+Kubectl is  configured via the travis.yml filte to run your Images on a Kubernetes-Cluster, and subsequently applying the Kubernetes-files placed in udagram/deployment/k8s will have kubernetes pull the newly-build images and deploy them to your Cluster automatically.

+###A/B Testing
+labels make seperate versions possible!

 ## Tips
-1. Take a look at `udagram-api` -- does it look like we can divide it into two modules to be deployed as separate microservices?
-2. The `.dockerignore` file is included for your convenience to not copy `node_modules`.
+1. The `.dockerignore` file is included for your convenience to not copy `node_modules`.
 Copying this over into a Docker container might cause issues if your local environment is a different operating system than the Docker image (ex.
 Windows or MacOS vs. Linux).
-3. It's useful to "lint" your code so that changes in the codebase adhere to a coding standard.
+2. It's useful to "lint" your code so that changes in the codebase adhere to a coding standard.
 This helps alleviate issues when developers use different styles of coding. `eslint` has been set up for TypeScript in the codebase for you.
 To lint your code, run the following:
     ```bash
     npx eslint --ext .js,.ts src/
     ```